DuncanWalter/combobulate/README.md

 This is a brief introduction to the anatomy of a neural net.

 Neural nets are objects which approximate a target function `f` via a process called gradient decent.
-Lot's of people like to explain neural nets with healthy doses of greek letters, linear algebra, and lots and lots of Einstein sums.
-I found that approach unhelpful, and hope this little intro serves as a practical intro to neural nets for ~~dummies~~ engineers like myself.
+I hope this little intro serves as a practical intro to neural nets for ~~dummies~~ engineers like myself; I won't be using any ancient alphabets or college level math in this explanation.
 As a contrived example, we'll consider the `xor` function:

 ```javascript
 xor(false, false) // false